Education and Training

 Information about graduation requirements for Manitoba Senior Years English program.
 In 2007 Manitoba Education changed the Senior Years graduation requirements based on consultations throughout Manitoba.

 Post-secondary Acceptance of Manitoba Education Curricula

-Concurrent with the development of new curricula for Senior Years English language arts and mathematics, Manitoba Education has communicated regularly with post-secondary institutions to ensure acceptance of English language arts and mathematics credits for entrance into university and college programs.
+Concurrent with the development of new curricula for Senior Years English language arts and mathematics, Manitoba Education and Training has communicated regularly with post-secondary institutions to ensure acceptance of English language arts and mathematics credits for entrance into university and college programs.

 Subject Table Handbook